tier4/scenario_simulator_v2/docs/design/About.md

 # Architecture Design

-This documentation describes architecture design of this package.
+This documentation describes the architecture design of this scenario testing framework.

-This package is designed for executing scenario test with Autoware.
+This framework is designed for executing scenario test with Autoware.

-<font color="Coral">__This package is designed to easily accommodate multiple simulators and scenario description formats.__</font>
+<font color="Coral">__This framework is designed to easily accommodate multiple simulators and scenario description formats.__</font>